roopekaaronen/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Environmental Policy
+  - course: PhD in Social Sciences
     institution: University of Helsinki
     year: 2020
-  - course: MSocSc in Environmental Policy
+  - course: Master's in Social Sciences
     institution: University of Helsinki
     year: 2016